2491-NoMythic/docusaurus/docs/how-to/how-to-edit-files.md

 If the question was asked "How do I edit a file" you would get lots of opinions, and it would matter what type of files we meant.
 You don't use a CAD program, an image editor, and a text editor all on the same file.
 At least most of us don't we use purpose built tools.
 Here I am only going to talk about text editors.
 And just the ones we use with robotics here at NoMythic.
 If you have a favorite, go ahead and use it, but the mentors may not be as knowledgable about that tool if you have issues.

+## Notepad on Windows, TextEdit on Mac

+If you need to edit one file, these can work fine, but using one of these other editors makes editing, searching, and navigating between the files in a project much easier.
 ## MU Editor (circuit python)

 We often start with students with Circuit Python, and use this very basic editor.
 It is not the best at giving code suggestions, but it does help format python files, and display error message on the hardware devices we use with a  built in serial console.
 Check out [here](https://codewith.mu) to install it.